Q&A - emergent technology

 What is the policy?

-The Emergent Technology Policy provides guidance for Police staff who are given opportunities to use or test new technology, and outlines the steps required before new technology can be trialled or introduced.
-It also applies in situations where extra functionality is being added to an existing technology.
+The Policy on the Trial or Adoption of new policing technology provides guidance for Police staff who are planning to use or test new technology, and outlines the steps required before new technology can be trialled or introduced.
+It also applies in situations where new functionality is being added to an existing technology.

 Expert Panel

-An Expert Panel has been set up to add another layer of consideration to Emergent Technologies.
-Its primary role is to provide advice and oversight from an ethical and policy perspective of Emergent Technologies.
+An Expert Panel has been set up to add an external independent layer of advice to Police considerations of emergent technologies.
+The Expert Panel's primary role is to provide advice and oversight from an ethical and policy perspective of emergent technologies.
 While advice will be received and considered in confidence, Police is committed to making the Expert Panel’s advice public wherever possible - acknowledging this may not be possible in every case, for example where disclosure would breach commercial obligations.
+View published advice from the Expert Panel.

 Why did you establish the panel?

-The creation of the panel is the next step, following the introduction of our test and trial policy, in ensuring we understand and assess potential technology and its implications before testing or adopting it.
-The way we police impacts on every person in our community, so we must do our best to deliver a Police service New Zealanders quite rightly expect and deserve.
+The panel was formed following the introduction of our trial and adoption of new technology policy.
+The Policy ensures that Police understands and assesses any potential technology with the Panel providing independent advice from subject matter experts where further opinion may benefit a proposal.
+The way we police impacts on every person in our community, so we must do our best to deliver a Police service New Zealanders expect and deserve.

 How was the Expert Panel selected?

-We looked at the composition of broadly equivalent advisory bodies that already exist locally and offshore, then looked across New Zealand at who could bring the mix of skills, knowledge, and experience that would be beneficial to the expert panel.
+Police looked at the composition of broadly equivalent advisory bodies that already exist locally and internationally, then sought experts from New Zealand and internationally that could bring the mix of skills, knowledge, and experience that would be beneficial to the expert panel.

 Who is on the Expert Panel?